T-000/ML24-healthcare-prediction/README.md

 The project is evaluated using two metrics: Root Mean Squared Error (RMSE) for the regression task and Macro F1 Score for the classification task, both calculated on the test set.
 My team ranked in the top 5% of all submissions and received a +0.3 bonus to our final grade on the German grading scale.

-Additionally, fair machine learning was discussed in the classification of healthcare utilization.
-Demographic Parity was adopted as the fairness metric to develop a fair machine learning model.
+Furthermore, the project explores fair machine learning in the classification of healthcare utilization.
+My team adopted Demographic Parity as the fairness metric to develop a fair machine learning model.

 ## Installation